-Current and upcoming courses:
+Current courses:

-Spring 2024: POL 102 International relations | POL 250 Research and Writing | POL 375 Politics of climate change
+Spring 2026: POL 210 Theory of Democracy | POL 250 Research and Writing | POL 420 Senior Seminar

-Spring 2026: POL 102 International relations | POL 250 Research and Writing | POL 306 Gender and Politics
+Spring 2026: POL 210 Theory of Democracy | POL 250 Research and Writing | POL 420 Senior Seminar

-In general I advise students in the political science and international relations major as well as students in the international studies minor
+In general I advise students in the political science and international relations major as well as students in the international studies minor.

 Each student majoring in politics and interested in international and comparative politics should seriously consider: